cleaver/cleaver-gatsby/content/content/digital-ocean-referrals/index.md

   body:
   omit_default: false
 ---
+## Update 2023-03-16:

+I no longer use Digital Ocean for this site, so I no longer promote the referral code.
+Since this is a static site, I moved it to CloudFlare pages.
+When I push changes to my git repo, it builds the site and the new version automatically.

+No complaints about Digital Ocean.
+I still have one server going that runs a few odds and ends.
+They're definitely worth considering for cloud services.
+You can still use the referral link below to save money if you're a new customer..

-I use a VPS on [Digital Ocean](https://www.digitalocean.com/?refcode=0601bc016218) to host this and other sites.
+~~I use a VPS on [Digital Ocean](https://www.digitalocean.com/?refcode=0601bc016218)~~ to host this and other sites.
 I've been quite happy with the price and performance, so I thought I'd put up a referral link to see if I could cover a few costs.

 When you sign up using my referral link, I receive a commission.
 There's no cost to you.